 Lee Metters, from Awin, says that, “The increased adoption of digital commerce has made it easier for shoppers to discover and try new brands.
 Online product reviews, relatable influencer recommendations and advances in AI technology have reduced the demand for an in-store experience.
 Such an unquestionable shift in consumer behaviour cannot be undone.
 And this is chapter one of the new normal.
 To ensure sustained growth, retailers will need to work harder to convert and retain customer loyalty in the face of increased competition both on and offline.”

-Will Ashton, CEO of Nest Performance, noted that, “Although we saw an acceleration in growth in 2020 and spikes in online sales during national lockdowns, we still see at Nest that the baseline percentage of online sales remains 10% higher than pre-pandemic, which displays a shift in consumer behaviour towards shopping online.
+Will Ashton, CEO of Nest Commerce, noted that, “Although we saw an acceleration in growth in 2020 and spikes in online sales during national lockdowns, we still see at Nest that the baseline percentage of online sales remains 10% higher than pre-pandemic, which displays a shift in consumer behaviour towards shopping online.

 We expect that there will be an economic crunch due to inflation and the rising cost of living, which will lead to a subsequent squeeze on consumer spending.
 This will likely take effect in the second half of the year and will impact retail in general.
 This issue could deepen depending on how the crisis in Ukraine unfolds.

 That said, it is possible this could result in more people shopping online as they search for the best deals.
 This will particularly impact mid-priced consumer brands, and I expect consumers to be more price-sensitive and reactive to sales and discounts, especially throughout Q4.”